-A team of Americans joined with staff members and students from Life Ministry, the name for Campus Crusade for Christ in Kenya.
+A team of Americans joined with staff members and students from Life Ministry, the name for Cru in Kenya.
 They spent a month doing ministry at high schools in Kenya, then split up and traveled to Uganda and Tanzania as well.

 “Our objective has been to offer trainings and resources and equip the students with quality mentorship and build them to an all-round understanding of their walk with Christ,” says Fred Abok, director of the high school ministry in Kenya.

 The teams visited many high schools in East Africa, giving school assemblies about good grades and dating and emphasizing the importance of a relationship with Christ.

 “Most of the school principals were very happy as the program was so beneficial to the students and we prayed with them as they continued to offer leadership to the schools,” said Campus Life staff member J Maithya.

 “The program was really great and of much benefit for us,” said Doreen, a house captain at Ndaragwa Girls secondary school.
 “We are going to use the notes on academic excellence in order to better our grades…it is very important to balance life and be developed holistically and so the session on life skills was just in time.”

 In all my shortcomings, God used me anyway to reach out to the young people. —Benson Njagi

 In eight different regions or countries, the teams explained the gospel to more than 42,000 people, and more than 9,000 indicated they had invited Christ into their lives.